How I Found My Pregnancy Community I Didn’t Know I Wanted

-My experience with yoga for pregnancy went way beyond the physical.
+My experience with the Ma Yoga pregnancy community went way beyond the physical.
 I found myself transforming from a very self-centered person to an open book.
 I allowed myself to receive all the love and support from my new community.
 With that feeling of connection, I did something that I had never done in my life – I started building new relationships.

-There’s a word in Sanskrit for this connection—Kula—a community of the heart.
-The tribe of powerful women I found in Ma Yoga became my Kula.
+There’s a word in Sanskrit, the ancient language of yoga, for this connection is Kula — a community of the heart.
+The tribe of powerful women I found in Ma Yoga became my kula.
 We uplifted and empowered each other.
 We allowed ourselves to feel vulnerable enough to hold hands and walk together through the journey of motherhood.